-The Region is working to improve access to the Forest by public transit, bicycle and foot, and with its partners
+The Region is working to improve access to the Forest by public transit, bicycle and foot, and with its partners is promoting and building greater connectivity among Forest properties and other natural areas through a larger network of trails.

 As well as continuing these current initiatives, the Plan sets out criteria for acceptable activities in the Forest and explains when a Forest Use Permit is needed.